adnuguk/adnuguk.github.io/input/blog/march-2013-meeting-completed.md

 If you were not able to attend you can download them [here](https://www.aberdeendevelopers.co.uk/assets/presentations/2013/03/Mmmm%2C%20Chocolatey%20Goodness%21.pptx).

-If you were not able to attend you can see the slides below and you can also find them attached to this blog post.

 Also, as a gentle reminder, I am eager to collect as much feedback as possible for the event, so if you have not already done so, can you please fill in the survey [here](https://www.surveymonkey.com/s/MZWQP5T).